jenkinsci/vsts-cd-plugin/README.md

-# Trigger release in Visual Studio Team Services from Jenkins
+# Trigger release in Visual Studio Team Services

 This plugin lets you trigger a release in Visual Studio Team Services, through a post-build step in Jenkins.